-Only Seniors and Petinsurance.com.au state that they will cover home visits with no obvious conditions.
+Only a few companies state that they will cover home visits with no obvious conditions.
 Other companies may still cover them, but only at the level of fees charged as if the animal attended the vet.

-Of these companies, only PetPlan, HCF, Prosure, Prime and Bupa cover dentistry and other oral diseases (other than a small contribution in Routine Care options).
+Of these companies, only a handful cover dentistry and other oral diseases (other than a small contribution in Routine Care options).
 In order to claim dental work, you must have had your dog’s mouth examined by a vet in the previous twelve months and also followed the vet’s treatment advice.

-HCF, Bupa, Prime and Prosure won’t cover for orthodontic treatment, crowns, root canal or corrective treatment.
-They also don’t cover odontoclastic resorptive lesions, making this cover poor value for cats.
-There are 6 month (Bupa) and 2 year (HCF, Prosure & Prime) waiting periods from the start of cover during which no dental problems can be found.
+Most won’t cover for orthodontic treatment, crowns, root canal or corrective treatment.
+Some exclude odontoclastic resorptive lesions in cats, making their dental cover poor value.
+There are generally long waiting periods from the start of cover during which no dental problems can be found in order to claim.